Canada’s Provincial Nominee Program

 What Is PNP?

 This immigration program provides Canadian provinces and territories an opportunity to address their specific economic development needs while distributing the benefits of economic immigration across all provinces and territories.
-A PNP allows a province to nominate an applicant for immigration to Canada to settle in that province, based on the province's economic needs.
+The PNP allows a province to nominate an applicant for immigration to Canada to settle in that province, based on the province's economic needs.